ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-create-tdms.md

 To control the duration of an LLP packet, set the **pixel data type**, **horizontal resolution**, **vertical resolution**, and **actual link data rate (B/s)**.
 To control the frame period, set the **desired frame rate (fps)** control.
 The frame period is 1/frame rate.
 To control the interpacket delay set the **minimum delay between packets (cycles)** and **line blanking (cycles)**.
+    > Note: If you set the interpacket delay too low (which is an arbitrary level based on data path delays and serializer specifications) you will run into packet timing errors when you try to run the data from the Generation Example.

 If the interpacket delay and packet duration of the packets is greater than the desired frame period, the generated output files will not achieve the desired frame rate.
 The VI will update the **Actual Frame Rate (fps)** indicator after creating the TDMS files to let the user see the final frame rate achieved.

 The interpacket delay in a generated TDMS file is largely goverened by the value of **minimum delay between packets (cycles)** and **line blanking (cycles)** and the rules defined below:
 - Min Delay = **minimum delay between packets (cycles)**